laravel/docs/artisan.md

         'user' => ['Which user ID should receive the mail?', 'E.g. 123'], ];

-If you would like full control over the prompt, you may use a callback function that should prompt the user and return their answer:
+If you would like complete control over the prompt, you may use a callback function that should prompt the user and return their answer:

     use App\Models\User;
     use function Laravel\Prompts\search;